VictorZhayon/Hackmamba.io/docs/welcome.md

 # Welcome to Protekt

-Protekt is a secure, developer-friendly authentication service that helps teams add modern identity features to their applications.
+Protekt is a secure authentication service for developers.
+It helps teams add modern identity features to their applications.

 ## Why Protekt?
 - Fast to Integrate: SDKs and REST APIs in popular languages.